Outsourced SDRs: Should You Hire an Outsourced SDR Team?

-Because you’re working with professionals, a prospect who enters your pipeline will move much faster through it.
+Because you’re working with professionals, a prospect who enters your pipeline will move through it much faster.

 This means it won’t take as long to convert a prospect because:

-Instead of spending months in the pipeline, outsourced sales teams can move leads through a pipeline as if they were turning on a brand new rust-free water faucet.
+Instead of spending months in the sales pipeline, outsourced sales teams can move leads through it as if you were turning on a brand-new, rust-free water faucet.

-There’s nothing wrong with a little DIY strategy, but when it comes to filling a pipeline, why not just save the time and leave the process of lead-gen to the professionals who have proven processes.
+There’s nothing wrong with a little DIY strategy, but when it comes to filling a sales funnel, why not just save time and leave the lead gen process to the professionals?

-When you outsource through an agency, who has their process cranking like a well-oiled machine, there’s no reason for trial-and-error.
+When you outsource through an agency that has its process cranking like a well-oiled machine, there’s no reason for trial and error.

 So why waste any time on guesswork?